UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `set keystrokeDelay <time in ms, at most 65535>` allows slowing down keyboard output.
 This is handy for lousily written RDP clients and other software which just scans keys once a while and processes them in wrong order if multiple keys have been pressed inbetween.
 In more detail, this setting adds a delay whenever a basic usb report is sent.
 During this delay, key matrix is still scanned and keys are debounced, but instead of activating, the keys are added into a queue to be replayed later.
 Recommended value is 10 if you have issues with RDP missing modifier keys, 0 otherwise.
 - `set autoRepeatDelay <time in ms, at most 65535>` and `set autoRepeatRate <time in ms, at most 65535>` allows you to set the initial delay (default: 500 ms) and the repeat delay (default: 50 ms) when using `autoRepeat`.
 When you run the command `autoRepeat <command>`, the `<command>` is first run without delay.
 Then, it will waits `autoRepeatDelay` amount of time before running `<command>` again.
 Then and thereafter, it will waits `autoRepeatRate` amount of time before repeating `<command>` again.
 This is consistent with typical OS keyrepeat feature.
 - `set oneShotTimeout <time in ms, at most 65535>` sets the timeout for `oneShot` modifier.
 Zero means infinite.
+- `set simulateLowResScrolling BOOL` will make scroll events be sent in occasional large dents, producing results similar to low resolution scrolling.
+This does not change HID descriptors to low res scrolling.
 - `set mouseKeys.{move|scroll}.{...} INT` please refer to Agent for more details.
   - `initialSpeed` - the speed that is active when the key is pressed.
   - `initialAcceleration,baseSpeed` - when the mouse key is held, speed increases until it reaches baseSpeed.